-- The liabilities of the Gloucestershire County Council pension fund attributable to the Council are included in the Balance Sheet on an actuarial basis using the projected unit method i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates, etc., and projections of projected earnings for current employees. - Liabilities are discounted to their value at current prices, using a discount rate of X% (set by the actuary) to be confirmed in year end report - The assets of the Gloucestershire County Council pension fund attributable to the Council are included in the Balance Sheet at their bid value as required by IAS 19.
+- The liabilities of the Gloucestershire County Council pension fund attributable to the Council are included in the Balance Sheet on an actuarial basis using the projected unit method i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates, etc., and projections of projected earnings for current employees. - Liabilities are discounted to their value at current prices, (see relevant note for further details) - The assets of the Gloucestershire County Council pension fund attributable to the Council are included in the Balance Sheet at their bid value as required by IAS 19.